garryrot/telekinesis/README.md

 - Migrating from Beta will reset your MCM settings

-- WebSocket (Intiface) connection now works
-  * This allows to use Intiface App as backend control instead of the default in-process backend

 - Add support for funscript patterns
   * Only works with vibrator files `vibration.funscript` files for now
   * Other patterns are still being displayed

 - Add support for events (device tags)
-  * This allows associating devices with certain events that correlate to body parts (see DD Integration)
+  * This allows associating devices with certain events that correlate to body parts (see manual)

-- Integration:
+- Improve integration for Sexlab, Devious Devices, Toys & Love:
   * Introduced a lot of new generic vibration options that are available for almost all of the vibration events
-    * Strength can be linear (static strength setting)
-    * Strength can be controlled by a funscript pattern or by a random funscript pattern
+    * Strength can be regulated linearly or with a funscript pattern
+    * Use random patterns
+    * Support matching devices with events (body parts)

   * Devious Devices
     * Uses actual DD vibration strength (device vibrated strongly, very strongly etc.) instead of a random speed value.
     * Tag/Event support to match equipped dd stimulation devices with body parts (Nipple, Anal, Vaginal)

   * Sexlab
-    * Add option to vibration only devices that have events matching the sexlab animation tags
+    * Match devices with animation tags
-    * Strength can be controlled by current SLA Arousal Rating
+    * Control Strength through sexlab arousal
-    * Support stopping on denial and various other fine-grained events
+    * Support for denial

   * Toys&Love
-    * Strength can be controlled by Toys Rousal Rating
-    * Add fine grained control for various T&L events
-    * Add option to vibration only devices that have events matching the animation tags
+    * Match with animation tags
+    * Control strength through rousing
+    * Support Denial, Body Part Penetration and Fondling events

   * Skyrim Chain Beast
     * Support Gemmed Beast Vibrations (`SCB_VibeEvent`)